iskmz/StopWatch/README.md

 # StopWatch

-a simple Stopwatch ANDROID app, with split feature
+a simple Stopwatch ANDROID app, with split / laps feature

 made on Jan-Feb / 2019